This apple loaf cake is easy to make, and ready in about an hour. Spiced with cinnamon, and finished with apple cider glaze, it tastes like fall!

 Instructions

-- Preheat the oven to 350ºF (180ºC) and grease a standard metal loaf tin with butter.
-Line the buttered tin with a piece of parchment paper like a sling.
+• Preheat the oven to 350ºF (180ºC) and grease a standard metal loaf tin with butter.
+Line the buttered tin with a piece of parchment paper hanging over the sides of the tin like a sling.

-- Using a pastry blender or your hands, break the butter into small chunks and add it to the flour mixture.
-Rub the butter pieces into the flour until the entire mixture is coarse and crumbly.
+• Add the butter to the flour mixture.
+Use a pastry blender or your hands to break the butter into small bits until the entire mixture is coarse and crumbly.

-- Whisk the egg and buttermilk together in a small bowl.
-Add the buttermilk mixture to the flour and use a fork to mix everything together.
-The apple loaf cake batter may feel quite stiff, and seem dry, but don't worry because the grated apples will add extra moisture.
+• Whisk the buttermilk and egg together in a small bowl.
+Add the buttermilk mixture to the bowl of flour and use a fork to mix everything together until well combined.
+The batter may feel stiff and dry but don't worry because the grated apples will add extra moisture.

-- Add the grated apples to the bowl and continue mixing until the apples are evenly distributed.
-I like to finish mixing the batter with my hands as the grated apples will sometimes clump together.
+• Add the grated apples to the bowl and continue mixing until the apples are evenly distributed.
+I like to finish mixing the batter with my hands because the grated apples sometimes clump together.

-- Scoop the batter into the prepared loaf tin and smooth the top with a butter knife or an offset spatula.
+• Scoop the batter into the prepared loaf tin.
+Smooth the top of the loaf with a butter knife or offset spatula.

-- Top the apple loaf cake with three very thin slices of Red Prince apple.
-This step is optional, but makes for a very pretty loaf!
+• Top the apple loaf cake with three thin slices of Red Prince apple.
+This step is optional, but makes for a pretty loaf.

-- Place the loaf into the preheated oven and bake for 55 to 60 minutes, or until golden on top and hollow sounding when tapped.
+• Place the loaf cake into the preheated oven and bake it for 55 to 60 minutes, or until the top is golden and the sides are starting to pull away from the tin.

-- Remove the loaf from the oven and cool it on a wire rack for 10 minutes.
-Lift it out of the tin using the edges of the parchment paper sling as handles.
-Cool completely before topping with apple cider glaze.
+• Remove the loaf from the oven and cool it on a wire rack for 10 minutes.
+Lift the loaf out of the tin using the edges of the parchment paper as handles.
+Cool the loaf completely before topping it with apple cider glaze or any other icing you like.

-- To make the apple cider glaze, mix together the icing sugar and apple cider to your desired consistency.
-I like mine fairly thick, yet runny enough to drip slowly down the sides.
-Spoon the glaze over the cooled apple loaf cake, slice, and serve.
+• To make the apple cider glaze—Sift the powdered sugar into a small-medium mixing bowl.
+Add the apple cider by the ½ teaspoon until you reach your desired consistency.
+I like glaze fairly thick, but still runny enough to drip slowly down the sides.
+Spoon the glaze over the cooled loaf before slicing and serving.

 Leaving the apple skins on lend texture, colour, and fibre to the loaf, however, you can peel the apples if you like.